 Rapid detection is crucial

 Assessing security alerts is complex because it requires contextual expertise in cybersecurity.
 "This requires knowledge and experience.
 We see that many system administrators, but also company’s IT partners, are mainly generalists with broad IT knowledge.
 To outwit cybercriminals, it is necessary to have very specialised security knowledge."
-Bilstra explains that the EDR solution Eye implements at customers ensures that cybersecurity specialists have relevant information about the customer's network and what is happening on it at all times.
+Bilstra explains that the EDR solution Eye implements for customers ensures that cybersecurity specialists have relevant information about the customer's network and what is happening on it at all times.
 "This allows us to detect and assess anomalies quickly.
 When an attack actually occurs, we can use this information to act immediately and drastically reduce the impact.
 The first four hours of an attack are crucial.
 When we have the right tools and information at our disposal, we can quickly repel attacks before they have any impact on the business."

 Antivirus alone is insufficient